 - Arrange transfer to a high-dependency area as soon as feasible.

-- Treat any obvious underlying causes, eg intravenous antibiotics for infection, intravenous thiamine if suspected deficiency.
+- Treat any obvious underlying causes - eg, intravenous antibiotics for infection, intravenous thiamine if there is suspected deficiency.

 - Sodium bicarbonate is used by some to correct the acidosis but its use should not be routine and remains controversial.
 It generates CO2 that may worsen acidosis if there is insufficient respiratory balance.
 There are no good, reliable trials that support its efficacy in routine use.

 - Dichloroacetate may be used to stimulate pyruvate dehydrogenase, the alternative aerobic respiratory pathway.
 It also has positive inotropic effects.
 It has been shown to improve acid-base status but this did not translate into improved outcome or survival.

 - Carbicarb (equimolar mixture of sodium bicarbonate and sodium carbonate) is a promising buffering agent that appears effectively to reduce lactate levels without CO2 generation, but no randomised controlled trials have yet reported.

 - Dialysis is an effective treatment in expert critical care/nephrology hands.
 Haemoperfusion or haemodialysis may be indicated in association with ethylene glycol and methanol poisoning.
 Dialysis may also be useful when severe lactic acidosis exists with chronic kidney disease or congestive heart failure, or with metformin intoxication.

 - The major problem is the increasing myocardial suppression that occurs with decreasing blood pH.
 A vicious cycle of lactic acidosis, further hypoperfusion and multiorgan failure may lead to death.

 - There is an increased risk of a variety of cardiac arrhythmias.

 - Very poor overall, especially in severe cases.